DoDAO-io/dodao-rust-course/src/Control_Flow.md

 Most errors aren’t serious enough to require the program to stop entirely.
 Sometimes, when a function fails, it’s for a reason that you can easily interpret and respond to.
 For example, if you try to open a file and that operation fails because the file doesn’t exist, you might want to create the file instead of terminating the process.

-Recall from “Handling Potential Failure with the Result Type” in Chapter 2 that the Result enum is defined as having two variants, Ok and Err, as follows:
+Handling Potential Failure with the Result Type in Rust language is defined as having two variants, Ok and Err, as follows:
 ```
 enum Result<T, E> {
     Ok(T),